 ANLC supports the study and use of Alaska Native languages

 The Alaska Native Language Center was established by state legislation in 1972 as a center for research and documentation of the twenty Native languages of Alaska.
-It is internationally known and recognized as the major center in the United States for the study of Eskimo and Northern Athabascan languages.
+It is internationally known and recognized as the major center in the United States for the study of Interior and Northern Alaska Native languages.
 The mission of the Alaska Native Language Center and Program is to cultivate and promote Alaska’s twenty Native languages.

 Faculty & staff members provide materials for bilingual teachers and other language workers throughout the state, assist social scientists and others who work with Native languages, and provide consulting and training services to teachers, school districts, and state agencies involved in bilingual education.